You can download the latest version of the Security Statement by clicking here.

 to our Privacy Statement.

-The bizztracker application runs within its own isolated environment at the Heroku platform and cannot
+The bizztracker application runs within its own isolated environment at the AWS platform and cannot

 interact with other applications or areas of the system.
 This restrictive operating environment is